srinidhisrinivas/mcl-scarcity-mouselab/README.md

    - https://atlas.is.localnet/confluence/pages/viewpage.action?pageId=83136263

 In short. you will need to:
+1. Pull this repository
+2. Make adjustments locally
+3. Test locally (setup a sqlite for testing locally)
+4. If everything is working locally, you can proceed to move your experiment online

+### Move your experiment online
 1. Create a Heroku app, and attache the mouselab mdp database
 ```
     heroku create YOUR_APP_NAME --buildpack heroku/python --region eu